chiefastro/james/system.md

 A2A to communicate between conscious agent and other agents Mem0 for memory management
 Qdrant for vector DB
+uv for python package management npm for frontend package management
+Docker, docker compose, and makefile for application packaging LangSmith for observability of agent traces

 # Mechanics of Stream of Consciousness
 ## System Prompt